eericzzhao/cse15l-lab-reports/LabReport1.md

 **Working Directory**: "/home"

-**What is happening here?**  With a proper path, the command can is able to display the files and folders inside "cse15l-lab-reports".
+**What is happening here?**  With a proper path, the command can can display the files and folders inside "cse15l-lab-reports".

 **Possible error?** No errors reported, all are working as intended.